 Hannah Avery

-There is currently no cure for cystic fibrosis, and too many people with CF die young.
-I’m running to help change that reality.
+There is no cure for cystic fibrosis, and too many people with CF die young.
+This year, I’m running the Marine Corps Marathon with the Cystic Fibrosis Foundation’s Breathe Team to help change that reality.

 Running has been a constant in my life.
-No matter what challenges I’ve faced, it has always been there – grounding me, pushing me forward, and reminding me how grateful I am to be able to breathe deeply and move freely.
-Running is a gift, one that I will never take for granted.
-That’s why I’m running the Marine Corps Marathon – for people who face the daily struggles of cystic fibrosis, where something as simple as taking a breath can be a challenge.
+It grounds me, reconnects me to who I am, and reminds me never to take the ability to move for granted.
+I’m running this marathon for those who face the daily struggles of cystic fibrosis, where something as simple as taking a breath can be a challenge.

 CF is a genetic, life-shortening disease that devastates the lungs, pancreas, and other vital organs.
 It makes it difficult to breathe and fight life-threatening infections, often leading to extensive lung damage and respiratory failure.

-Will you help us end cystic fibrosis?
+Will you help end cystic fibrosis?

-By donating to my fundraising goal, you have the power to advance the research and science needed to drive our shared dream forward – a cure for everyone with CF. Together, we can make a difference.
+By donating to my fundraising goal, you have the power to advance the research and science needed to drive our shared dream forward – a cure for everyone with CF.

 Comments